-The Duke of Edinburgh’s Award (DofE) is available to all students.
+The Duke of Edinburgh’s Award (DofE) is available to all learners.
 This year, 2016, we are running the Bronze and Silver Award.

 There are four sections to the Bronze and Silver Awards:

-This year we are offering the Silver Award to our year 11, 12 and 13 students.
-Students are required to commit to six months’ participating in a volunteering activity, and one section for six months and one section for three months between the physical activity and the skill activity.
-Students will also plan, train and complete a three day, two night practice expedition in the White Peak District and a three day, two night assessed expedition in the Dark Peak District.
+This year we are offering the Silver Award to our year 11, 12 and 13 learners.
+Learners are required to commit to six months’ participating in a volunteering activity, and one section for six months and one section for three months between the physical activity and the skill activity.
+Learners will also plan, train and complete a three day, two night practice expedition in the White Peak District and a three day, two night assessed expedition in the Dark Peak District.

 A direct entrant for either the Silver or Gold Award will need to do an additional six months in one of the sections to complete their award.